RachelKruger/rachelkruger.github.io/README.md

-# rachelkruger.github.ioA line I wrote on my local computer
+# rachelkruger.github.io

+# "This is a line from RSTudio"